danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Create a page that gets all the results (for back up) - finish it with the final layout
+- Change Axios URL in client
+- \*\*\*\* Publish the whole thing
+- Send to people
 - improve thank you page
 - NOT DONE: Find a way to “autosave” these results
 - add password encrypt